runtimeverification/k/tutorial/1_k/1_lambda/lesson_7/README.md

     (lambda x . e') e

-This can be easily achieved with a rule, as shown in lambda.k.
+This can be easily achieved with a rule, as shown in `lambda.k`.

-As a side point, which is not very relevant here but good to know, we may want the `desugaring` of let to not even count as a computational step, but as a mere `structural rearrangement` of the program so that other semantic rules (beta reduction, in our case) can match and apply.
+As a side point, which is not very relevant here but good to know, we may want the *desugaring* of `let` to not even count as a computational step, but as a mere *structural rearrangement* of the program so that other semantic rules (beta reduction, in our case) can match and apply.

 The K tool allows us to tag rules with the attribute `structural`, with precisely the intuition above.
-You can think of structural rules as a kind of light rules, almost like macros, or like ones which apply `under the hood`, instantaneously.
+You can think of structural rules as a kind of light rules, almost like macros, or like ones which apply *under the hood*, instantaneously.
 There are several other uses for structural rules in K, which we will discuss later in this tutorial.

-Compile lambda.k and write some programs using let binders.
+Compile `lambda.k` and write some programs using `let` binders.

-For example, consider a lets.lambda program which takes arithmetic.lambda and replaces each integer by a let-bound variable.
-It should evaluate to `true`, just like the original arithmetic.lambda.
+For example, consider a `lets.lambda` program which takes `arithmetic.lambda` and replaces each integer by a let-bound variable.
+It should evaluate to `true`, just like the original `arithmetic.lambda`.

 Let us now consider a more interesting program, namely one that calculates the factorial of 10: